Current availability: OPEN

 - If you aren’t sure which level of editing your current project needs, I will read through your entire manuscript for a $50 non-refundable reading fee.
 You get an email stating what I think your novel needs, and if you choose to hire me, that $50 comes off my fee for the job, meaning you’ve paid nothing extra.
 (If you don’t, I’ve still be compensated for my time, so no one loses.)

 SPECIAL!
-Clients who need short story edits (under 10,000 words) will get a 50% discount off my rates.
+New clients who need short story edits (under 10,000 words) will get a 50% discount off my rates on their first project.

 Read some of my most popular blog posts about editing: